- Digital Solutions to Address COVID-19

-Sending out different emails to different audience segments based on specific criteria, such as interests indicated in your newsletter signup;
+- The targeting of email campaigns to audience groups based on specific criteria, such as interests indicated in newsletter signups.

-Reaching out to a group of citizens who has interacted with your websites before and read at least one newsletter article on an upcoming campaign; and
+- The ability to reach out to citizens who have both interacted with an agency’s website and read at least one newsletter article on an upcoming campaign.

-Reaching out to less active citizens to inform them about a new service that is relevant to them.
+- The ability to reach out to less active citizens to inform them about a new service that is relevant to their needs.

 Web Personalisation Tool

-To improve the citizen experience, this tool helps bring relevant content to your citizens through your websites.
-There are 3 phases to this implementation:
+This tool helps bring relevant content to citizens through agency’s websites.
+The three phases to the implementation of this tool includes: